rafaelgeromel/machine-learning/README.md

 Reading:
 - DLP Ch.
 5

 #### Lab Notebooks:

+Setting up your environment:
+- First, do a `git pull` on the course repository.

-Note: You may run the following labs in the Google Collab (recommended).
-You will need a Google account and will need to store datasets in your own Google Drive folder.
-Do a `git pull` on the course repository first.
+Note: You may run the lab notebooks in Google Collab.
+You will need a Google account and will need to store datasets in your own Google Drive folder. https://colab.research.google.com/notebooks/welcome.ipynb
-  https://colab.research.google.com/notebooks/welcome.ipynb

 Use the follow procedure when opening one of our course notebooks in Collab: